 The evening was beautiful and the tour guides gave us more history on Meteora.
 We were able to spend quite a bit of time at a few spots along the way.
 The tour also included a visit to one of the monasteries and a visit to the Byzantine Church of the Virgin Mary.

-Hope this helps with planning your time and gives you ideas for other things to do while in Meteroa.
 I’d love to know if you’re planning a trip there soon – let me know and leave a comment below!